boltlabs-inc/key-mgmt-spec/system-functionalities.md

 The asset owner can create and use signing keys in a manner similar to arbitrary secrets, with the additional operation of creating signatures.

 ### Inherited Operations
-All of the [protocols for arbitrary secrets](#operations-on-arbitrary-secrets) should be supported.
-The only significant difference is the type of key created and used; minor protocol modifications are described below.
-That is, calling the generation functionality should allow the asset owner to create one of the following key types:
+All of the [protocols for arbitrary secrets](#operations-on-arbitrary-secrets) should be supported; calling either of the generation functionalities allows the asset owner to create an ECDSA key on the secp256k1 curve.
+For several operations, there are protocol differences compared to the arbitrary secrets protocol versions.
+Modifications to the listed protcols are defined in the following sections:
-- ECDSA on secp256 curve; or
-- Ed25519 (i.e., EdDSA on edwards25519).
+- Local secret generation with remote backup
+- Remote-only secret generation
+- Local import with remote backup
+- Import to key server only

 Signing keys have an additional supported operation, namely, the creation of a signature.
-They also have an additional public component that can be derived from a generated key.

-Implementation guidance: We pick these ECDSA/EdDSA parameters in order to provide functionality compatible with EVM-based blockchains.
+Implementation guidance: We pick these ECDSA parameters in order to provide functionality compatible with EVM-based blockchains.
 However, we expect to support multiple blockchains and signing primitives in the future.

 ### Generating and Storing a Signing Key
+ECDSA keys have two parts: a secret or private key used in the signing protocol, and a public key corresponding to the private key and used in signature verification.
+The public key can be derived from the private key.
-Both key generation protocols need a modification to return the public component of the generated key to the calling application.
+Both key generation protocols are modified to return the public component of the generated key to the calling application.

 In [local secret generation with remote backup](#local-secret-generation-with-remote-encrypted-backup):
 - In step [3.iii](#localgen-client-generate), the generate protocol returns the `arbitrary_key` and its public component `public_key`.